Home

 What does your Magnesium Level tell you about the status of magnesium deficiency?
 Virtually nothing!
 Unless you are in critical condition in the hospital or are having chest pains or palpitations, Serum Magnesium Levels, like the kind that are routinely done in the hospital, are going to miss a HUGE percentage of people with very real and very problematic magnesium deficiencies.
 The normal range of Magnesium Blood Tests on Laboratory evaluations is from approximately 1.5 to 2.5 mEq/liter - although this will vary slightly depending upon each individual laboratory- but having a 'normal' level simply is worthless information if you are having problems.

-While a level that is above a level of 5 mEq/liter, and sometimes even a bit lower, IS significant for a Magnesium Overdose- don't rely on this measure if you are Within the Normal Limits as you could very well still have a magnesium deficiency that is causing you to have long term, chronic and severe symptoms!!
+While a level that is above a level of 5 mEq/liter, and sometimes even a bit lower, IS significant for a Magnesium Overdose- don't rely on this measure if you are Within the Normal Limits as the odds are you still have a magnesium deficiency that is causing you to have long term, chronic and severe symptoms!!
 Instead, relying on the actual Signs of Magnesium Deficiency is a MUCH more reliable way to determine the amount of magnesium in the body.

 Magnesium is one of the most abundant electrolytes in the body.
 It is critical in regulating several hundred functions in the body, including: